-- The QuickSwitchTM Quant Tetramer Kit has been devised mainly for exploratory research such as testing whether a peptide binds to MHC or for quickly determining presence/absence of an MHC/peptide specific CD8+ T cell population in donor leukocytes These tetramers are not intended to be a substitute for tetramers classically manufactured by folding of peptide with MHC and tetramerization with fluorochrome-conjugated streptavidin (Note 7). - 2.
+- 1. The QuickSwitchTM Quant Tetramer Kit has been devised mainly for exploratory research such as testing whether a peptide binds to MHC or for quickly determining presence/absence of an MHC/peptide specific CD8+ T cell population in donor leukocytes These tetramers are not intended to be a substitute for tetramers classically manufactured by folding of peptide with MHC and tetramerization with fluorochrome-conjugated streptavidin (Note 8). - 2.
 Once diluted, the Exiting Peptide Antibody is stable at room temperature for up to 6 hours (protect from light). - 3.
-Do not mix components from other kits and lots.
+Do not mix components from other lots and kits (such as QuickSwitchTM tetramer kits) as compositions and concentrations of components are different from kit to kit.
+In particular, Peptide Exchange Factor cannot be interchanged between kits due to potential incompatibility issues.